matthewjh/Syringe/README.md

 });
 ````

 You can also specify a class's dependency tokens by decorating it with `Inject`.
-Not  e that this requires that the decorators flag (`--experimentalDecorators`) be passed to the TypeScript compiler and that you target at least ES5 (`--target es5`):
+Note that this requires that the decorators flag (`--experimentalDecorators`) be passed to the TypeScript compiler and that you target at least ES5 (`--target es5`):

 ````typescript
 /// <reference path="./node_modules/syringe.ts/dist/syringe.d.ts"/>